unlock-protocol/unlock/unlock-protocol-com/README.md

 ## Getting Started

- 1. Make sure you have installed required libraries by running `yarn`.
+ 1. Make sure you have installed required libraries by running `yarn`
  2. To launch the static site, run `yarn dev` at the command line while inside this sub-repository.
-This will both compile the NextJS source and the blog markdown files.
+This will both compile the NextJS source and the blog markdown files